Create a Project

 Note

-By default, Android Studio automatically saves any file change, but requires the user to explicitly trigger the reload of a Gradle project when its configuration has changed.
-Therefore, when the configuration of a Gradle project has been updated, you have to click on the Sync Now action which appears on the top-right of the editor:
+By default, IntelliJ IDEA automatically saves any file change, but requires the user to explicitly trigger the reload of a Gradle project when its configuration has changed.
+Therefore, when the configuration of a Gradle project has been updated, you have to click on the reload icon button which appears on the right of the editor:

-You can also configure Android Studio to automatically reload a Gradle project after a change.
+You can also configure IntelliJ IDEA to automatically reload a Gradle project after a change.
 Refer to the How To Automatically reload a Gradle project section for more information.

 Warning

 When reloading your Gradle project, the build can fail if the SDK EULA has not been accepted.
-In that case, you must set the ACCEPT_MICROEJ_SDK_EULA_V3_1C environment variable to YES and restart Android Studio.
+In that case, you must set the ACCEPT_MICROEJ_SDK_EULA_V3_1C environment variable to YES and restart IntelliJ IDEA.
 For more information about SDK EULA, refer to the Licenses chapter.

-When the Gradle project has been reloaded, it should compile successfully, without any error.
+When the Gradle project is loaded, it should compile successfully, without any error.
 You can then learn how to launch the build of the project, or how to run it on the Simulator in the case of an Application.

 Configure a Project